-The bone marrow is a spongy material found primarily in the center of long bones.
+The bone marrow is a spongy material found primarily in the center of long bones and it is where blood cells are produced.
 Bone marrow is comprised of a variety of cells, which gradually mature to form:

-Multiple myeloma is a disorder in which one population of clonal (identical) plasma cells starts to reproduce uncontrollably.
+Multiple myeloma is a cancer of the blood (hematologic cancer) in which one population of clonal (identical) plasma cells starts to reproduce uncontrollably.
 These cells are known as malignant plasma cells, or myeloma cells.
 Myeloma cells produce large amounts of one type of antibody, which is known as the monoclonal protein or M-protein.
-As the myeloma cell population grows, it begins to overcrowd the bone marrow and prevents normal reproduction of the other blood cell types in the bone marrow.
+As the number of myeloma cells grows, they begin to overcrowd the bone marrow and prevent normal production of the other blood cell types (red blood cells, platelets, and other white blood cells) in the bone marrow.
 This also negatively affects the immune system because the bone marrow now predominantly produces only one type of antibody, and can no longer effectively target all pathogens.
 Thus there is increased risk of infection in patients with multiple myeloma.
 Anemia results when multiple myeloma prevents the bone marrow from producing enough red blood cells.
 As the plasma cells continue to multiply, they can invade and damage other organs.
 The monoclonal protein produced by plasma cells can also damage organs, specifically the kidneys.
-The acronym "CRAB" is often used to describe symptoms associate with organ damage by multiple myeloma: Hyper Calcemia (High levels of calcium in the blood, caused by bone lesions), Renal insufficiency (kidney failure), Anemia (Low red blood cell counts), and Bone lesions.
+The acronym "CRAB" is often used to describe symptoms associate with organ damage by multiple myeloma: hyperCalcemia (High levels of calcium in the blood), Renal insufficiency (kidney failure), Anemia (low red blood cell counts), and Bone lesions.

 At this time, the cause of multiple myeloma is not well established.
 However, there appear to be several factors which increase the risk of developing multiple myeloma, such as extensive exposure to radiation, chemical resins, organic solvents, pesticides, and herbicides.
 There is also a herpes virus, Human Herpes Virus 8 (HHV-8), which is thought to be related to the development of multiple myeloma.
 People with first-degree relatives, such as a mother or brother, who have multiple myeloma, may also be at increased risk for developing the disease.
 However, a clear genetic mutation related to multiple myeloma has not been discovered.